 |Triathlon||Volleyball||Water Polo||Weightlifting||Wrestling: Freestyle|

-As the Olympics draw nearer, online bookmakers will begin publishing the lines and accepting wagers on the various events.
+As the Olympics draw near, online betting apps will begin publishing Olympics odds and lines and accepting wagers on the various events.
 Some betting sites create a new category called “Olympics” and lump all different bets inside that area.
-Others simply add Olympic events to pre-existing categories for each sport.
+Other Olymipcs betting apps simply add events to pre-existing categories for each sport.
 In either case, you shouldn’t have any trouble finding the markets you want and placing real money bets.

-The Winter Olympics have occurred every four years since 1924 and are now timed to alternate in such a way that we get either the Summer or Winter Games every two years.
-As one would surmise from the name, the Winter Olympics involve cold weather sports such as skiing, skating and snowboarding.
-Currently, the Games consist of fifteen sports.
+The Winter Olympics have occurred every four years since 1924 and are now timed to alternate with the Summer Olympics.
+As one would surmise from the name, the Winter Olympics involve cold-weather sports such as skiing, figure skating, and snowboarding.
+Currently, the Winter Olympic Games consist of the following events:

 |Alpine Skiing||Biathlon||Bobsleigh||Cross Country Skiing||Curling|